 - In Kässäri you can find comic books, and magazines of youth and music departments.
 There is also a stack of magazines.

 - There are microfilm and microfiche readers in the Koivusalo room.
-There are also two public access terminals and a computer reserved for learning Finnish.
+There are also two public access terminals.
 The room is named after Esko Koivusalo, a man from Seinäjoki, who is known for his work on behalf of Finnish standard language.